Eighty five per cent of North Yorkshire's sweeping, spectacular landscapes are classed as super-sparse.

 You can submit your evidence to the Rural Commission any time up until May 2020 which is when the final evidence session will take place.

-The next evidence session is on jobs and the economy and will take place on 23rd January 2020.
-If you would like your evidence to be considered by the Commission at this evidence session you will need to submit by 13th January 2020.
+The next evidence session is on education, schools and training, and will take place on Thursday 26 March.
+If you would like your evidence to be considered by the Commission at this session, you will need to submit it by Thursday 19 March.
+You can submit evidence anytime up until June and it will still be considered by the Commission.

 Guidance on the best way to submit evidence and opinions, raise points of interest or highlight matters of importance is below.